Skip to main content

 Sustained elevation of growth hormone disrupts this delicate rhythm.
 The constant, high-level signal from GH creates a biological environment that perpetually favors energy mobilization over storage.
 One of its most potent effects is lipolysis, the breakdown of fat stored in adipose tissue.

-This process releases a continuous stream of free (FFAs) into the bloodstream.
+This process releases a continuous stream of free fatty acids (FFAs) into the bloodstream.
 While this sounds beneficial for fat loss, the metabolic reality is far more complex.
 Your muscle and liver cells become inundated with these FFAs.
 This abundance of fat-based fuel makes the cells less receptive to insulin’s signal to take up glucose.
 The cellular machinery becomes preoccupied with processing fats, effectively turning down the volume on insulin’s message.

 Blood glucose may remain within a normal range, but beneath the surface, the metabolic strain is immense.
 Your pancreas is working overtime, and your cells are becoming progressively more “numb” to insulin’s effects.
 This is the silent, foundational stage of metabolic dysregulation, where the internal systems are under stress long before overt symptoms become unmanageable.